marguskaidja/php-accessors/README.md

 1. Attribute `#[ICase]`:
    * `margusk\Accessors\Attributes\ICase()`: make accessing the property names case-insensitive.
 This can be added only to class declaration and can't be reverted later.
 1. Attribute `#[Immutable]`:
-   * `margusk\Accessors\Attributes\Immutable()`: turn on isImmutable flag for single property or whole class.
+   * `margusk\Accessors\Attributes\Immutable()`: turn on immutable flag for single property or whole class.
 Once the flag is added, it can't be reverted later.

 ### Properties can be accessed as following